Shaktimaan: Other antagonists

 Natasha (Portrayed by Sunila Karambelkar) was also a demonic evil woman sent by Kilvish.
 Along with Mathur, she serves JJ/Kakodar.
 She was JJ's secretary before he was possessed.
 She has the ability to change her appearance.
 She kills a C.B.I. officer and takes her appearance to interrogate Gangadhar and Geeta on one occasion.
 Her powers were greatly diminished due to Shaktimaan defeating Kakodar.
-To regain the power she and Madhur decide to sacrifice Shaktimaan.
+To regain the power she and Mathur decide to sacrifice Shaktimaan.
 For this they kidnap the son of a scientist to get the formula of invisible man which may help to defeat Shaktimaan.